What is diabetes?

-in recent years, doctors and specialists have concluded that weight gain and obesity significantly increases the risk of diabetes and high blood pressure, which can also be associated with heart disease.
+in recent years, doctors and specialists have concluded that weight gain and obesity significantly increase the risk of diabetes and high blood pressure, which can also be associated with heart disease.
 People who are obese develop type 2 diabetes, known as insulin resistance.
 This means that blood sugar levels are constantly high.
 Insulin allows cells to use sugar to produce energy.
 When the body becomes resistant to insulin, the cells cannot convert sugar into energy and the amount of sugar in the blood rises.
 This increases the inflammation of the cells and leads to heart disease.

 Read more: What people with diabetes should not eat?